AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Rank_Correlation_Index_(RCI).md

 ## Indicator parameters

-There are 4 parameters the RCI indicator has, one of them is necessary - the mapping.
+There are four parameters the RCI indicator has, one of them is necessary - the mapping.

-Then you can set the the perio and the series types.
+Then you can set the the period and the series type.

-The following code sample demonstrates a RCI indicator with parameters set as default:
+The following code sample demonstrates an RCI indicator with parameters set as default:

 ```
 var rci = plot.rci(mapping, 12, "line");